pantha704/obsidian/PARA/Archives/Web dev/Open source.md

 ## [You have nothing to loose, except time and energy, which gets converted into every-thing you have/will have](https://chatgpt.com/c/671f7d66-303c-800c-b324-551fed87a7af)

+---

+# Tips

+- ### Try the issues with label : "good-first-issues", they are generally easier to solve
+- ### If you cant solve a certain issue, try looking for similar kind of issues that have been solved by others to get an idea of the current issue.
+- ###

+---
 # Forked Repos

 - ### [p5.js](https://github.com/pantha704/p5.js)